yast/yast-yast2/library/systemd/doc/services_and_sockets.md

   on demand or manually)
 * apply all changes in the "real system"

-One goal in this class is to offer an agnostic API.
+One of the goals of this class is to offer an agnostic API.
 At this moment it uses Systemd in low levels layers, but in future this could change and the API should remain as much as possible.

 ## Actions over Systemd units